jdeisenberg/icljs/_sources/vectors.rst

     :language: clojurescript

     (def price-vector [3.95 6.80 2.49 5.33 1.99])

+Remember that the result of all of these functions is a brand new vector; the original vector is immutable and remains untouched.

 When you tried ``(rest price-vector)``, you may have noticed that the output did *not* have square brackets: the result was ``(6.8 2.49 5.33 1.99)``  That is because the result of the ``rest`` function is a *sequence*, as shown by the ``type`` function: